3 reasons to choose natural flea control

 Ticks and fleas spread diseases

 It’s well known now that fleas were the problem behind the bubonic plague.
-While Yersinia pestis can now be treated with antibiotics, fleas can also spread diseases like cat scratch fever and tapeworm, and can trigger allergic reactions.
+While Yersinia pestis (plague-causing bacteria) can now be treated with antibiotics, fleas can also spread diseases like cat scratch fever and tapeworm, and can trigger allergic reactions.

 Your pet must be protected against them – that much is clear.
 It might be tempting to go for a pharmaceutical option, especially if you haven’t come across natural flea control.